Adam-Software/AdamServices.Extensions.DefaultArgumets/README.md

 ### Update the configuration of the DI project

-* Add DefaultArguments initialization to the service configurations
+* Add DefaultArguments initialization to the service configurations.
+Default arguments will be added to both methods.
+Read more [here](#default-argument)

   **Method 1.** If the application does not have command line options
   ```c#